jinjiaKarl/CS-E4160/network_filesystems/README.md

 sshfs can be a good solution in various scenarios where remote access to files is required securely over the SSH protocol.
 Some examples of when sshfs can be a good solution include:

-* Accessing files on a remote server: If you need to access files on a remote server, sshfs can provide a secure way to do so over an SSH connection.
-This can be useful in situations where you need to transfer files back and forth between the local and remote machines.
+* Accessing files on a remote server or sharing files between computers: If you need to access files on a remote server, sshfs can provide a secure way to do so over an SSH connection.

-* Sharing files between computers: If you have multiple computers that need to share files, sshfs can be a good solution for securely mounting remote directories on local machines.

 * Remote development: If you are a developer working on a remote server, sshfs can be used to mount the remote project directory on your local machine, allowing you to work on the code locally while the files are stored remotely.

 * Accessing cloud storage: If you are using cloud storage services like Amazon S3 or Google Cloud Storage, you can use sshfs to mount the remote storage on your local machine, making it easier to access and manage files.

+* Accessing the filesystem as a normal user instead of root.

 Overall, sshfs can be a good solution when you need to access or share files securely over an SSH connection.
 It provides a convenient way to mount remote directories as if they were local directories, making it easy to work with files on remote machines.

-Already has a SSH connection or you need to access to the filesystem as a normal user.

 4.3 What are the advantages of FUSE?